jsincorporated/tp/docs/UserGuide.md

 ### e.
 Opening a group window : `group`

-Open a new window containing the persons in the group.
+To see your `friends`, `colleagues`,  or any other groups, use the `group` command to open a new window where you can easily reach them!

 Format: `group GROUPNAME`